dataminer-site/dataminer-site.github.io/docs/archive/0.9/api/cli.md

 ## Prepared Statements

-The DuckDB CLI supports executing prepared statements in addition to normal `SELECT` statements.
+The DataMiner CLI supports executing prepared statements in addition to normal `SELECT` statements.
 To create a prepared statement, use the `PREPARE` statement
 ```sql
 PREPARE S1 AS SELECT * FROM my_table WHERE my_column < $1 OR my_column > $2;